Faculty of Power and Aeronautical Engineering of Warsaw University of Technology

 Faculty of Power and Aeronautical Engineering (pl.: Wydział Mechaniczny Energetyki i Lotnictwa, MEL, MEiL) is located on the Central Campus of the Warsaw University of Technology.
 The Faculty consists of three organisation units: The Institute of Heat Engineering, the Institute of Aeronautics and Applied Mechanics and the Dean's Office.

 History

 The Faculty of Power and Aeronautical Engineering was created in 1960 by merging the Faculty of Aviation and the Faculty of Mechanics and Constructions.
 Władysław Fiszdon became the first dean of the new-created faculty.
-In the year 1970 the central government decided to extirpate the Polish aerospace industry, and due to this decision aviation courses were forbidden and the Faculty changed its name to the Wydział Mechaniczny Energetyki Cieplnej (Faculty of Mechanics and Power).
-In May 1970, the decision was canceled and the Faculty reverted to the old name.
+In 1970, the central government decided to extirpate the Polish aerospace industry.
+As a result of this decision, aviation courses were forbidden; further, the Faculty changed its name to the Wydział Mechaniczny Energetyki Cieplnej (Faculty of Mechanics and Power).
+In May 1970, the decision was canceled; subsequently, the Faculty reverted to its old name.